phamhungmaidinh/SCICSP-2025/apps/backend/README.md

   created_at timestamptz not null default now()
 );

--- Enable RLS
 alter table public.todos enable row level security;

--- Policies: users read/write their rows
+-- Recreate policies (Postgres doesn't support IF NOT EXISTS for policies) drop policy if exists "Users can view their todos" on public.todos;
-create policy if not exists "Users can view their todos" on public.todos for select using (auth.uid() = user_id);
+create policy "Users can view their todos" on public.todos for select using (auth.uid() = user_id);

+drop policy if exists "Users can insert their todos" on public.todos;
-create policy if not exists "Users can insert their todos" on public.todos for insert with check (auth.uid() = user_id);
+create policy "Users can insert their todos" on public.todos for insert with check (auth.uid() = user_id);

+drop policy if exists "Users can update their todos" on public.todos;
-create policy if not exists "Users can update their todos" on public.todos for update using (auth.uid() = user_id);
+create policy "Users can update their todos" on public.todos for update using (auth.uid() = user_id);

+drop policy if exists "Users can delete their todos" on public.todos;
-create policy if not exists "Users can delete their todos" on public.todos for delete using (auth.uid() = user_id);
+create policy "Users can delete their todos" on public.todos for delete using (auth.uid() = user_id);
 ```